 You are given comprehensive notes for each practical.
-They are colour-coded according to purpose.
-The practical notes must be read before you come to the practical.
+The practical notes must be read before you begin the practical.
 In addition, there will be a 'pre-practical' quiz available on Moodle that can be completed prior to the practical class, which will help you to complete your practical most efficiently.

-a) Green sheets
+a) The Background

-The GREEN SHEETS set the context and state the learning objectives for each practical.
+For each practical class, there are pages at the beginning that set the context and state the learning objectives for each practical.
 If appropriate, they will indicate the lecture handout material that you might want to review before reading the practical notes.

-b) White sheets

-The WHITE SHEETS contain the experimental plan and instructions.
+b) The experimental plan and instructions.

 These are NOT a recipe to be read for the first time when you are faced with the experiment.

-Make a practice of scanning the white sheets in advance, a day or two before the practical.
+Make a practice of scanning the experimental information in advance, a day or two before the practical.
 Not to take in every detail, which will only make sense when you have the apparatus in front of you, but to get an overview of the planned experiment.
 Once in the laboratory, the senior demonstrator will give a brief introduction and you should then read and follow the instructions carefully.
 Take a few minutes to read through the instructions again at the beginning of the practical - don't just dive in, no matter how busy everyone else looks.
 Always try to think out the principles of what you are doing as you go along, and to understand what is going on in the procedures you carry out.
 Ask the demonstrators - or they may well ask you first!

 Probably the most important contribution you can make to the success of your experiments is in making up reaction mixtures.
-THINK about what you are adding, so you add the CORRECT components.
-MEASURE and DISPENSE the volume of component reagents ACCURATELY using the semi-automatic GILSON PIPETTES provided.
-If in doubt as to how to use a Gilson properly watch the video on the course Moodle site.
+Think about what you are adding, so you add the correct components.
+Measure and dispense the volume of component reagents accurately using the semi-automatic Gilson pipettes provided.
+If in doubt as to how to use a Gilson properly, watch the video on the course Moodle site.